 The residual sugar and acidity of the wine help determine the amount of sulphide that is needed.
 Dryer wines with more natural acidity will tend to be lower in sulphites.
 Sweet wines and dessert wines, on the other hand, are higher in sulphites.

-“Sulphites In Wine Cause Headaches”
+“Sulphites In Wine Causes Headaches”

 The so-called “red wine headache” is definitely a real thing.
-Although white wine is higher in sulphites than red wine, it is less likely to cause a headache.
+Although white wine is higher in sulphites and sugar than red wine, it is less likely to cause a headache.
 That suggests that it’s probably something else in red wine that’s responsible for the notorious red wine headache.
 This includes histamines, tyramine and tannins, not to mention the alcohol itself which causes dehydration.

-How To Remove Sulphites In Your Wine
+How To Remove Sulphites In Wine

 Wine Drops are another product which can help anyone who suffers an allergic reaction to sulphites when drinking wine.
 Each drop oxidises any preservatives in the wine and quickly reacts with the sulphites to neutralise them.